mpi-eva/voucher4guests/doc/UPDATE_DETAILS.md

 Save the files and configs from the install directory (default: `/usr/local/voucher4guests`).

-Create a backup of your database, you can run this command to create a complete dump.
+Create a backup of your database, you can run this command to write a snapshot of the database in a file.
 ```bash
 mysqldump -u db_user -p[password here] --opt voucher > backup.sql
 ```